kpi-wdc/dj/README.md

 Intellij idea project has preconfigured maven run configuration.

+## API docs
+To generate API documentation run `gulp docs`

+Open `src/main/webapp/build/docs/index.html` to access it in the browser.

 ## Debugging:

   If you want to debug javascript code - set your breakpoints in `src/main/webapp/build`,